Vitamin injections

 What to expect.

-Intramuscular Vitamin B12 injections that bypass the digestive system for rapid, complete absorption.
-Delivered by an NMC-registered nurse, used by clients with low energy, fatigue, or a confirmed B12 deficiency picked up on bloods.
+Intramuscular Vitamin B12 injections.
+They skip the digestive system.
+Faster, fuller absorption.
+Done by an NMC-registered nurse.
+Used by clients with low energy, fatigue, or a confirmed B12 deficiency from bloods.

 What we offer: Vitamin B12 single shot · Course of 4 B12 injections